 For a while it seemed that universal apps (which we'll cover later) were the only safe solution.
-Then in December of 2017, Apple released an updated version of Guideline 4.2.6.
+Back in December of 2017, Apple released an updated version of Guideline 4.2.6.
 The full section read as follows:

 “Apps created from a commercialized template or app generation service will be rejected unless they are submitted directly by the provider of the app's content.
 These services should not submit apps on behalf of their clients and should offer tools that let their clients create customized, innovative apps that provide unique customer experiences.
-Another acceptable option for template providers is to create a single binary to host all client content in an aggregated or "picker" model, for example as a restaurant finder app with separate customized entries or pages for each client restaurant, or as an event app with separate entries for each client event.”
+Another acceptable option for template providers is to create a single binary to host all client content in an aggregated or 'picker' model, for example as a restaurant finder app with separate customized entries or pages for each client restaurant, or as an event app with separate entries for each client event.”

 Whereas the initial guideline lacked specificity, this new revision painted a clearer picture as to what extent templated apps will be accepted.

-Given the updated version, it seems that white label apps are not completely off the table so as long as the clients submit the app through their own Apple Developer Account.
+Given the updated version, it seems that white label apps are not off the table so as long as the clients submit the app through their own Apple Developer Account.
 So it is fair to assume that the App Store will not be overly strict on templated event apps—as long as they are unique and original to a certain degree.

 White Label Event App vs Branded Universal Event App

 As an event organizer, it is important to know the differences between the two to help inform the decision of choosing the right conference app solution.
 The differences between the two event app types can be summarized as follows.